SuperFCR/rpg_esim/README.md

 ### ESIM

 We recommend creating a new Catkin workspace specifically for ESIM.
-We name the workspace as `esim_ws` and place it under the home directory, as follows:
+We name the workspace as `esim_ws` and place it under the home directory, as follows :
 ```bash
 mkdir -p ~/esim_ws/src
 ```